Visual accessibility problems involve blindness, low vision, and color-blindness.

 "UCSB Studies Link Alzheimer’s Disease, Macular Degeneration," by Josh Braun, Staff Writer.
 Published Wednesday, May 28, 2003.
 Issue 135 / Volume 83

 The American Foundation for the Blind (AFB) Tech's product evaluations offer objective, comprehensive accessibility reviews of products for people who have lost some or all of their vision.
 AFB Tech has evaluated a wide variety of products, including cell phones, blood glucose meters, insulin pumps, insulin pens, blood pressure monitors, office copiers and faxes, kitchen and home appliances, voting machines, and others.
-Their reports are available online at the AFB AccessWorld® Magazine.
-For example, see their many reports on accessible cell phones.
+Their reports are available online at AFB AccessWorld®: Technology and People Who Are Blind or Visually Impaired.
+For example, see their many published reports on accessible cell phones.

 Making Documents Accessible to the Blind